Acis Overview

 Acis trichophylla, Alessandro MarinelloAcis trichophylla, Alessandro MarinelloAcis trichophylla, Hans JoschkoAcis trichophylla, Hans Joschko

 Acis valentina (Pau) Lledó, A.P.Davis & M.B.Crespo, syn.
-Leucojum valentinum Pau, is from Spain, Greece, and the Ionian islands where it grows in sunny rocky places.
+Leucojum valentinum Pau, is from eastern Spain where it grows in sunny rocky places.
+It is considered endangered in the wild as the populations are decreasing with development.
 It is a fall blooming species that bears white flowers with sharp points on the outer segments.
 It is also different from Acis autumnalis in another way by having a six-lobed disc at the base of the ovary.
 Photos 1 and 2 from John Lonsdale.
 Photos 3 and 4 from Jane McGary, showing a cluster of bulbs flowering in a garden in Portland, Oregon, in August.

 Acis valentina, John LonsdaleAcis valentina, John LonsdaleAcis valentina, Jane McGaryAcis valentina, Jane McGary